-The sides appeared to deliberately settle for a 1-0 win for West Germany after they opened the scoring in the 80th minute, prompting outrage and prompting a change to the rules of the FIFA World Cup.
+The sides appeared to deliberately settle for a 1-0 win for West Germany after they opened the scoring in the 80th minute, prompting outrage and a change to the FIFA World Cup rules.
 Now, within any given World Cup group, teams play their final group matches at the same time.

 Austria qualified for the 1990 World Cup with Toni Polster leading the line, but they were eliminated in the first round despite beating the USA 2-1.
 They subsequently suffered a humiliating 1-0 loss to the Faroe Islands, a team largely consisting of amateurs, in qualifying for the 1992 European Championships.

 Austria's next major tournament appearance was at the 1998 FIFA World Cup in France, where they finished third in their group behind Italy and Chile, but ahead of Cameroon.